openvinotoolkit/open_model_zoo/demos/image_processing_demo/cpp/README.md

 ![](./assets/parrots_restoration.png)

 For this type of image processing user can use flag `-jc`.
-It allows to perform compression before the inference (usefull when user want to test model on high quality jpeg images).
+It allows to perform compression before the inference (useful when user wants to test model on high quality jpeg images).

 4. Example for style_transfer: